 1-PPS phase alignment is able to re-establish with the phase slew control and ZDM.
 For 1-PPS and ZDM, hitless switching must be enabled to prevent the DPLL from becoming unlocked.
-After preforming hitless switching, the phase slew control can reduce the phase build out back to 0 at a controlled rate.
-Input to output phase error is user programmable using the DPLLx_PH_OFFSET field.
-To lock to a 1-PPS signal using ZDM mode, the output static delay or DPLLx_PH_OFFSET must be programmed to zero out the phase error between the 1 PPS input and 1 PPS feedback clock.
+After performing hitless switching, the phase slew control can reduce the phase build-out back to 0 at a controlled rate.
+To lock to a 1-PPS signal using ZDM mode, the output static delay or DPLLx_PH_OFFSET must be programmed to zero out the phase error between the 1-PPS input and 1-PPS feedback clock.
+See DPLL Programmable Phase Delay for an example of how input to output phase error in the DPLLx_PH_OFFSET field is calculated to apply fine adjustments less than 1-ps.

-图 8-29.
+图 8-30.
 DPLL ZDM Synchronization Between Reference Input and OUT0